jasperdevrient/waylayio.github.io/_posts/2015-11-01-howto-template.markdown

 ---
 layout:     post
-title:      "Creating template - best practices"
+title:      "How to creata a template - best practices"
 date:       2015-11-01 10:19:06
 categories: integration
 ---